gyrdym/ml_algo/README.md

 The main purpose of the library is to give native Dart implementation of machine learning algorithms to those who are interested both in Dart language and data science.
-This library aims at Dart VM and Flutter, it's impossible to use it in the web applications.
+This library aims at Dart VM and Flutter, it's impossible to use it in web applications.

 ## The library's content

 - #### Model selection
     - [CrossValidator](https://github.com/gyrdym/ml_algo/blob/master/lib/src/model_selection/cross_validator/cross_validator.dart).
-    Factory that creates instances of cross validators.
-Cross validation allows researchers to fit different [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) of machine learning algorithms
+    A factory that creates instances of cross validators.
+Cross-validation allows researchers to fit different [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) of machine learning algorithms
     assessing prediction quality on different parts of a dataset.